Minimum optical depth multiport interferometers for approximating arbitrary unitary operations and pure states: Generation of arbitrary pure states

-The result of the optimization procedure for 2, 3, and 4 layers is summarized in Fig.~\ref{Fig3}, which correspond to an infidelity histogram.
-As is apparent from this figure, the configuration with 2 layers leads to two well defined populations: a set of states that, in the best case, are generated with an infidelity in the order $O(10^{-5})$ and set of states generated with very low infidelities in the order of $O(10^{-15})$.
+The result of the optimization procedure for two, three, and four layers is summarized in Fig.~\ref{Fig4}, which corresponds to an infidelity histogram.
+As it is clear from this figure, the configuration with two layers leads to two well-defined populations: a set of states that, in the best case, are generated with an infidelity in the order $O(10^{-5})$ and set of states generated with very low infidelities in the order of $O(10^{-15})$.
 These two sets are present across all inspected dimensions.
-The size of set of high infidelity states slowly decreases with the dimension.
+The size of the set of high infidelity states slowly decreases with the dimension.
 To rule out the possibility of failure of the optimization algorithm on the states of the later set, a second optimization attempt was carried out.
-This time, different initial guesses were employed and other two optimization algorithms, Matlab GlobalSearch and Python Basin-Hopping, were used.
+This time, different initial guesses were employed, and two other optimization algorithms, \textsc{Matlab GlobalSearch}, and \textsc{Python Basin-Hopping}, were used.
 In spite of this, our main findings remain unchanged.
 This strongly suggests the existence of pure states that cannot be accurately generated with a configuration based on two layers of FTs and two layers of PSs.
-This result can be greatly improved, as Fig.~\ref{Fig3} shows, by increasing the number of layers from 2 to 3.
-In this case, all states were generated with an infidelity in the order of $O(10^{-15})$, which suggests that 3 layers form a PPUMA $O(10^{-15})$ for the generation of states.
-This result raises the question whether a further increase in the number of layers can lead to a reduction in infidelity.
-To study this, we performed numerical simulations with 4 layers of FTs and PSs.
+This result can be greatly improved, as Fig.~\ref{Fig4} shows, by increasing the number of layers from two to three.
+In this case, all states were generated with an infidelity in the order of $O(10^{-15})$, which suggests that three layers form a PPUMA $O(10^{-15})$ for the generation of states.
+This result raises the question of whether a further increase in the number of layers can lead to a reduction in infidelity.
+To study this, we performed numerical simulations with four layers of FTs and PSs.
 These, however, also lead to infidelities in the order of $O(10^{-15})$ for all simulated states.
-This shows that the PPUMA based on 3 layers could provide the configuration with the smallest optical depth to generate pure states and, consequently, with the highest robustness to errors.
+This shows that the PPUMA based on three layers could provide the configuration with the smallest optical depth to generate pure states, and consequently, with the highest robustness to errors.